heroku/sf-functions-python/README.md

   --alias PythonCompute
 ```

-This will make it so that when you deploy a Function, it will be deployed to the **PythonCompute** environment linked to
+Future functions deployed to the **PythonCompute** environment are linked to
 your scratch org.

 ### Assign Permissions

-The default Python project you'll generate requires `read` access to the `Account` object in your scratch org.
+The default Python project requires `read` access to the `Account` object in your scratch org.
 Create
 a file named `force-app/main/default/permissionsets/Functions.permissionset-meta.xml` in your SFDX project and add the following content:

 ```xml